kelyette/42-minishell/README.md

 - Start of executor
 - The executor doesn't compile nor working.
 It is served as a complementary guideline to the [minishell flow](https://www.figma.com/board/Jq8jCcA387ejD9taclT17H/Minishell-flow?node-id=0-1&t=2iSGymJoeilHbcG0-1).
   The executor will be reworked later.
 - The logic behind the executor is recursively apply the executor function to nodes.
-The base cases are NT_Cmd and NT_Candidate (Assume to be null?)
+    - The base cases are NT_Cmd and NT_Candidate (Assume to be null?)
+    - The variable " i " serve as exit code.
+It should be initated outside the executor and is passed around using pointer.

 ----------------
 10 April: Nguyen